pffy/pbjkit/README.md

 export PATH=~/.npm-global/bin:$PATH
 ```

-If there is no `~/profile` file, you can simply do this:
+If there is no `~/profile` file, you can simply create a new file:
 ```bash
 $ echo export PATH=~/.npm-global/bin:$PATH > ~/.profile
 ```